galaxyproject/training-material/topics/proteomics/tutorials/neoantigen-2-non-normal-database-generation/tutorial.md

 # Disclaimer

-Please note that all tools used in this workflow are subject to version updates and changes.
+Please note that all the software tools used in this workflow are subject to version updates and changes.
 As a result, the parameters, functionalities, and outcomes may differ with each new version.
-Additionally, if the protein sequences are downloaded at different times, the number of sequences may vary due to updates in the reference databases or tool modifications.
-Therefore, the results may not be consistent across different runs or versions of the tools, and we recommend verifying the specific versions used to ensure reproducibility and accuracy.
+Additionally, if the protein sequences are downloaded at different times, the number of sequences may also vary due to updates in the reference databases or tool modifications.
+We recommend the users to verify the specific versions of software tools used to ensure the reproducibility and accuracy of results.